-Blogging differs from academic writing.
-And Psychreg is a blog for the general public, so we like our articles written the way average people talk – one that is infused with personality, rather than being dry and formulaic.
+Writing for a general audience differs from academic writing.
+And Psychreg is a website for the general public, so we like our articles written the way average people talk: one that is infused with personality, rather than being dry and formulaic.

-We use UK spelling (check Lexico for guidance); we prefer to use the following:
+We generally use UK spelling (check Lexico for guidance), but we’re not too fixated on this.
+In particular, we prefer to use the following:

-You don’t need to include APA citations in brackets, or footnotes – Simply include the link of your source.
-Please insert your references as hyperlinks.
-Here’s how to do it.
+You don’t need to include APA citations in brackets.
+We also don’t like footnotes.
+Simply include the link of your source.
+Please insert your references as hyperlinks; here’s how to do it.

 What’s in it for you?

-When you’ve already written at least three articles for us, we will create a stand-alone profile for you like this.
+When you’ve already written at least three articles for us, we will create a stand-alone profile for you as one of our contributors.

-Just like any other publisher, we reserve the right to edit contents that we publish – according to our own editorial judgement.
+Just like any other publisher, we reserve the right to edit the content that we publish, according to our own editorial judgement.
 So there might be some changes to your submission.

 It’s nice to know who you are, so include a personal bio of about 100 words.